Eacaw/Inferno-GJ22/readme.md

 Also fixed a bug wherein the player could force themselves to stick to a wall, resolved by adding a frictionless material to the player.
 Nice little bonus here that we were able to add a little bounce to the player.
 Fixed up the level a bit and updated the door/frame model to match the walls exactly.

 Attempted to include a new player model, but rotation issues have put that to one side for now, contemplating sticking with the original model.

+Updated main menu screen to now include a guide page (nothing useful on it yet), as well as a _controls_ page.